DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architectures.md

         - All traffic from wireless clients is sent through this tunnel to the WLC
         - It does not go directly to the wired network!

-- Traffic in this tunnel is not encrypted by default but you can configure it to be encrypted with DTLS (DATAGRAM TRANSPORT LAYER SECURITY)
+- Traffic in this tunnel is not encrypted by default but you can configure it to be encrypted with DTLS (Datagram Transport Layer Security)

 - Because all traffic from wireless clients is tunneled to the WLC with CAPWAP, APs connect to the switch access ports - not trunk ports